holycrap872/ucls-ms-intro-to-cs/CourseMaterials/05_bits_and_binary/01_bitpics/lesson_plan.md

         - Missing rows are:
             - two 1's, one 0, seven 1's, one 0, one 1
             - three 1's, seven 0's, two 1's
+- Encode a 4x4 checkerboard as a class
 - Now going to make our own art
     - Going to make your own black and white design on this paper
     - Encode it and trade it with someone
     - Share to see if you came up with the right thing
-- After the bring everyone back together
+- After that, bring everyone back together
 - What did we learn?
 - Pixels can be anything
     - What are some examples?